LouisBarranqueiro/reapop/README.md

       // exclude all folders inside `node_modules` folder unless `reapop`
       exclude: /node_modules\/(?!reapop)/
     },
-    // Reapop have scss files so you have to define loaders handle them {
+    // Reapop have scss files so you have to define loaders to handle them {
       test: /\.scss$/,
       loaders: ['style', CSSLoader, 'sass']